Vi19Z/VI19Z/README.md

 3. 🔄 **Multi-Step Tasks**: Build complex, multi-step processes with loops and decision-making.
 4. ⏳ **Task Management**: Handle long-running tasks that can run indefinitely.
 5. 🛠️ **Built-in Tools**: Use built-in tools and external APIs in your tasks.
-6. 🔧 **Self-Healing**: Julep will automatically retry failed steps, resend messages, and generally keep your tasks running smoothly.
+6. 🔧 **Self-Healing**: VI19Z will automatically retry failed steps, resend messages, and generally keep your tasks running smoothly.
-7. 📚 **RAG**: Use Julep's document store to build a system for retrieving and using your own data.
+7. 📚 **RAG**: Use VI19Z's document store to build a system for retrieving and using your own data.

 ![features](https://github.com/user-attachments/assets/4355cbae-fcbd-4510-ac0d-f8f77b73af70)

 > [!TIP]
-> Julep is ideal for applications that require AI use cases beyond simple prompt-response models.
+> VI19Z is ideal for applications that require AI use cases beyond simple prompt-response models.

 ## Quick Example